raganwald/braythwayt.com/_posts/2016-02-03-architectures-arent-frameworks.md

 > Frameworks introduce abstraction layers and indirection.

-[^diverse]: Although [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) was created to power [Basecamp], an application to help teams coördinate their work on projects, but it also powers applications as diverse as [GitHub] and [PagerDuty], applications with completely different needs.
+[^diverse]: [Ruby on Rails](https://en.wikipedia.org/wiki/Ruby_on_Rails) was created to power [Basecamp], an application to help teams coördinate their work on projects.
+But it also powers applications as diverse as [GitHub] and [PagerDuty], code bases with completely different needs.

 [Basecamp]: https://basecamp.com
 [GitHub]: https://github.com